 - A. Generally.
-Fences shall comply with the regulations: - 1.
+Fences shall comply with these regulations: - 1.
 Construction materials authorized.
 All fences must be constructed of materials normally used in fence construction, such as wood boards, pickets, chain link, cypress post, split rail or any other material advertised and sold as fencing materials.
 Barbed wire is prohibited for use in residential zones.
-Other nonfencing materials such as corrugated iron, sheet metal, steel plates, broken glass and aluminum plates are prohibited in all zoning districts of the city.
+Other nonfencing materials such as corrugated iron, sheet metal, steel plates, broken glass and aluminum plates are prohibited in all zoning districts of the City.
 (Code 1961, § 19-71) - 2.
 No obstructed view of traffic permitted.
-No fence shall be constructed in such a manner as to prevent the driver of a vehicle from having a clear, unobstructed view of traffic signs and approaching, merging or intersecting traffic. - 3.
-Fences on corner lots.
-For a corner lot, any portion of a fence on the street sides of the lot which extends into the prescribed front or side yard setback requirements may not exceed 42 inches in height. - 4.
+No fence shall be constructed in such a manner as to prevent the driver of a vehicle from having a clear, unobstructed view of traffic signs and approaching, merging or intersecting traffic.

+- 3. Fences on corner lots.
+For a corner lot, any portion of a opaque fence on the street sides of the lot which extends into the prescribed front or side yard setback requirements may not exceed 42 inches in height. - 4.
 Fences in setback areas. - a.
 For a lot where the rear property lot line would normally be a front yard lot line, no fence in the area reserved for the front yard setback shall exceed 42 inches in height. - b.
-No fence exceeding 42 inches in height may be constructed into a prescribed front yard setback area.
+No fence exceeding 42 inches in height may be constructed into a prescribed front yard setback area. - 5.
+Public property.
+No fence or any part of it may be placed or constructed on or over public property.